Holy Trinity Serbian Orthodox Church (Montreal): Background and history

-With the arrival of V. Rev. Dimitrije Najdanović from Derby in England to Montreal in 1960, things began to change for the better.
-A year later, the Serbian community of Montreal had a Church, a community center and a priest residence all under the same roof on De Bullion Street.
-The commissions for the iconostasis were given to a master woodcarver Vladimir Barac and the icon painting to internationally renowned, Belgrade-born artist José Majzner, then residing in Montreal.
+With the arrival of V. Rev. Dimitrije Najdanović from Derby in England to Montreal in 1960, things began to progress more.
+A year later, the Serbian community of Montreal had a Church, a community centre and a priest residence all under the same roof on De Bullion Street.
+The commissions for the iconostasis were given to a master woodcarver Vladimir Barac and the icon painting to internationally renowned, Kraljevo-born artist José Majzner, then residing in Montreal.
 The consecration date was set for 12 June 1963 but it was postponed on several occasions.
 Soon the numerous complaints that were filed with the Patriarch of the Serbian Orthodox Church against Dionisije during the years before 1963, came to roost and Dionsisje was called into question as to his fitness to serve as a Bishop and his administration of the Diocese.
 This action of SOC prompted Dionsije to sever all ties with the Church and begin a series of lawsuits that were only settled after his death.

-By avoiding the schism and costly legal battles in the 1960s, the members of the new Montreal Church Council and Dr. Dragutin "Drago" Papić, a renowned Montreal surgeon, as president of the construction committee, were able to raise sufficient funds from the Serbian parishioners to purchase outright a former Presbyterian Church in 1976 along with a rectory in an established and prestigious Montreal neighborhood of Westmount.
-This was thanks to the doctor's wife Jelena Papić, Ph.D., who first learned that the church was up for sale.
+By avoiding the schism and costly legal battles in the 1960s, the members of the new Montreal Church Council and Dr. Dragutin "Drago" Papić, a renowned Montreal surgeon, as president of the construction committee, were able to raise sufficient funds from the Serbian parishioners to purchase outright a former Presbyterian Church in 1976 along with an adjacent rectory in an established and prestigious Montreal enclave of Westmount.
+This was thanks to the doctor's wife Jelena Papić, Ph.D., who first learned that the church was being sold and negotiated a fair price for its purchase.